alexiguazio/katacoda-scenarios/00-tutorial/3-serving/intro.md

 In the following course you will learn how to:
 - Setup a local developer environment with MLRun
 - Create and run various ML functions using the CLI, SDK, and UI
-- Build workflows, Track artifacts and results
+- Build workflows, track artifacts and results
 - Connect to remote clusters and rapidly deploy code and pipelines to production at scale

 More information about MLRun and its architecture can be found [here](https://docs.mlrun.org/en/latest).